 “A gable is a roof design that features two sloping sides, forming a ‘triangle’ of sorts.
 The steep roof allows gravity to drag snow to the ground.”
 You should also make sure that there are no other roof features, such as dormer windows, that could collect ice and snow.

-In addition to the roof, you need to take a close look at the entry areas when buying in a colder climate such as Los Angeles and for similar reasons.
+In addition to the roof, you need to take a close look at the entry areas when buying in a colder climate such as Riverside and for similar reasons.
 All the entrances should be covered and lighted – unless, of course, you enjoy getting snow down your neck while juggling groceries and trying to unlock the door.

-A final thing to watch our for (one that many buyers don’t know about or simply overlook) when buying in a colder climate such as Los Angeles is the directional orientation of the house.
+A final thing to watch our for (one that many buyers don’t know about or simply overlook) when buying in a colder climate such as Riverside is the directional orientation of the house.
 Ideally, the side of the house with the most area and most windows should face the sun, typically a southerly direction.
 This will allow more solar heat to build up in the house during the winter daylight hours, which can help reduce heating bills.

-It should be obvious, then, that there’s a lot more to consider when buying in a colder climate such as Los Angeles.
+It should be obvious, then, that there’s a lot more to consider when buying in a colder climate such as Riverside.
 And there’s much more than we’ve touched on here.
 Your best bet is to hire a local real estate agent to help you choose wisely when making a cold-climate purchase.